 After themes, the next thing you need to install is some essential WordPress Plugins.
 However, installing plugins to a WordPress site is not that difficult but the main concern is installing multiple unnecessary plugins.
 It not just consumes server resources but also slows down your website and causes other different problems and hence, pulling down the overall website performance.

-Although, for building a basic website, you do not need to have any WordPress plugin installed.
+Although, for building a basic website, you do not need to have any WordPress plugins installed.
 Because WordPress has some basic but worthy built-in features and functionality available that would be enough to run a simple website.

 But to enhance the overall website experience and make it more featureful, you will be required to need help from some essential plugins that we will mention in this post.